-The term "major environmental incident" means an incident which is the consequence of a major accident and results, or is likely to result, in significant adverse effects on the environment in accordance with the Environmental Liability Directive (ELD) 2004/35/EC.
+The term "major environmental incident" means an incident which is the consequence of a major Accident and results, or is likely to result, in significant adverse effects on the environment in accordance with the Environmental Liability Directive (ELD) 2004/35/EC.
+Annex I lists criteria which have to be taken into account in the determination of the significance of a damage to protected species and natural habitats.